 - Describe the rationale for common approaches to cancer immunotherapy.

-- Implement cancer immunotherapy treatment for hematological cancers.
+- Implement cancer immunotherapy treatment for hematologic cancers.

 - Identify the appropriate clinical management of common side effects of immunotherapy agents.